EdgeOL: Efficient in-situ Online Learning on Edge Devices: EdgeOL Design

-Our lazy model fine-tuning design dynamically delays and merges some fine-tuning rounds based on the trend of model validation accuracy, inference requests arrival pattern, and changes in the model deployment scenario.
+To take the above-mentioned design factors into account, the proposed DAF dynamically orchestrates the fine-tuning frequency based on training data availability, the trend of the model's validation accuracy, the intensity of inference requests, and the changes in the model deployment scenario.
 It is important to emphasize that validation accuracy differs from inference accuracy of inference requests.
-Validation accuracy is obtained by evaluating the model on a validation dataset, which is formed by randomly separating a small portion ($\sim$5\%) of the streaming-in training data~\cite{ponce2006dataset}.
+Validation accuracy is obtained by evaluating the model on a validation dataset, which is formed by randomly separating a small portion ($\sim$5\%) of the streaming-in training data while maintaining the same data distribution~\cite{ponce2006dataset}.
 We cannot use inference accuracy because, in real-world applications, the inference requests will not have the corresponding ground truth labels; thus, we use validation accuracy to indicate model performance.

-Specifically, LazyTune controls the model fine-tuning by using a tunable variable $batches\_needed$.
+Specifically, DAF controls the fine-tuning frequency by using a tunable variable $batches\_needed$.
 A fine-tuning round is triggered only if the available streaming-in training data reaches $batches\_needed$ (line 2 in Algorithm~\ref{algo}).
-A larger $batches\_needed$ indicates more fine-tuning rounds are delayed and merged.
-In our design, the initial value of $batches\_needed$ is the same as immediate model fine-tuning (i.e., 1 batch).
-And we use the following principles to adaptively tune up/down the $batches\_needed$ during the continual learning process.
+A larger $batches\_needed$ indicates a lower fine-tuning frequency, wh- ere more fine-tuning rounds are delayed and merged.
+In our design, the initial value of $batches\_needed$ is the same as immediate online learning (i.e., 1 batch).
+And we use the following principles to adaptively tune up/down the $batches\_needed$ during online learning.